Fax: Telephone transmission

-Computer facsimile interface
+Digital transmission and height of popularity

+By the late 1970s, many companies around the world (especially Japanese firms) had entered the fax market, and prices for long-distance faxing in 1978 were significantly lower than they had been in 1968, both at high and low speeds.
+Faxes had become useful to large newspapers and multinational corporations, and some digital methods were being developed.
+However, the rise of the market was fairly slow.
+Individual manufacturers had purposefully developed incompatible transmission methods in order to prevent their customers from buying from competitors.
+The CCITT (later ITU-T) Recommendation T.3, defining group 2 fax machines, was the first to offer interoperability in 1976, with a speed of three minutes per page.

+In 1980, the CCITT's Recommendation T.4 promised groundbreaking interoperability for digital fax machines, with transmission times of just 40 seconds per page.
+Accompanying this, a new wave of more compact, faster and efficient fax machines hit the market, leading to two decades of ubiquitous faxing in business contexts.
+Xerox continued to refine the fax machine for years after their ground-breaking first machine.
+In later years it would be combined with copier equipment to create the hybrid machines we have today that copy, scan and fax.
+Some of the lesser known capabilities of the Xerox fax technologies included their Ethernet enabled Fax Services on their 8000 workstations in the early 1980s.

 In 1985, Hank Magnuski, founder of GammaLink, produced the first computer fax board, called GammaFax.
 Such boards could provide voice telephony via Analog Expansion Bus.

 In the 21st century

 Although businesses usually maintain some kind of fax capability, the technology has faced increasing competition from Internet-based alternatives.
-In some countries, because electronic signatures on contracts are not yet recognized by law, while faxed contracts with copies of signatures are, fax machines enjoy continuing support in business.
-In Japan, faxes are still used extensively as of September 2020 for cultural and graphemic reasons.
+In some countries, such as Germany, because electronic signatures on contracts are not yet recognized by law, while faxed contracts with copies of signatures are, fax machines enjoy continuing support in business.
+In Japan, faxes are still used extensively as of September 2020 for cultural reasons, including widespread preference for handwriting over typing.
 They are available for sending to both domestic and international recipients from over 81% of all convenience stores nationwide.
 Convenience-store fax machines commonly print the slightly re-sized content of the sent fax in the electronic confirmation-slip, in A4 paper size.
 Use of fax machines for reporting cases during the COVID-19 pandemic has been criticised in Japan for introducing data errors and delays in reporting, slowing response efforts to contain the spread of infections and hindering the transition to remote work.

 In many corporate environments, freestanding fax machines have been replaced by fax servers and other computerized systems capable of receiving and storing incoming faxes electronically, and then routing them to users on paper or via an email (which may be secured).
 Such systems have the advantage of reducing costs by eliminating unnecessary printouts and reducing the number of inbound analog phone lines needed by an office.